BushraSyed837/portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-Here you'll find an overview of the projects I've worked on, ranging from mobile applications to web systems.
+Here you'll find an overview of the projects.
+I've worked on, ranging from mobile applications to web systems.
 Below is a brief description of each project, along with links to additional resources where you can learn more.

 ## Projects